rrodriguezsunol/tennis-matches-service/README.md

 Enter `http://localhost:8080/tennis-matches` in the URL of your web browser.
 You should get a JSON back with all the matches that were inserted as part of the `db-changelog-master.xml` liquibase migration script.

+In order to retrieve matches purchased by specific customers, you need to use the HTTP Header `User-Id`.
+These are the list of customer ids:

+* 1234
+* 5678
+* 2904
+* 8736

 ## Tech Stack

 The production code uses these key frameworks: